glkuzi/targer/README.md

 # CNN-CNN-CRF tagger
 Model for named entity recognition.
 As a baseline was used the neural tagging library _targer_.
 To this baseline was added CNN-CNN-CRF NER model with CNN character-level encoder, CNN word-level encoder and CRF decoder.
-To the original repository was added following files:
+To the original repository were added following files:
 ```
 |__ data/
         |__ NER/ --> Datasets for Named Entity Recognition